Skip to content

 Is It Hard to Get Into Mercy University?
 Acceptance Rate & Requirements

-Mercy University, located in Dobbs Ferry, New York, keeps admissions accessible, extending offers to roughly 86% of those who apply.
+Mercy University, located in Dobbs Ferry, New York, admits most of the students who apply; the acceptance rate is roughly 86%.
 Admitted students typically arrive with a mid-range ACT score around 25.
-The school reports a graduation rate of roughly 47%.
+The graduation rate is roughly 47%.

 Can I Afford It?